HL7/fhircast-docs/input/pagecontent/3-6-1-DiagnosticReport-open.md

 }
 ```

-#### diagnosticreport-open Event Example
+#### DiagnosticReport-open Event Example

-The event distributed by the Hub includes a context version in the `context.versionId` event attribute which will be used by Subscribers to make subsequent [`diagnosticreport-update`](3-6-3-diagnosticreport-update.html) requests.
+The event distributed by the Hub includes a context version in the `context.versionId` event attribute which will be used by Subscribers to make subsequent [`DiagnosticReport-update`](3-6-3-DiagnosticReport-update.html) requests.

 ```json
 {